MarioSMB/modpack/README.md

 |Mac|~/Library/Application Support/xonotic|
 Nothing should *ever* be added to the main installation folder of Xonotic, use these paths!

-1. Compile GMQCC & copy the compiled gmqcc binary from the gmqcc folder to the current folder
+1. Run this from a terminal in the modpack folder: `./update.sh`
-2. Run this from a terminal in the current folder: `./build.sh`
+2. Run this from a terminal in the modpack folder: `./build.sh`
-3. Copy the compiled .dat files from modpack to `$PATH/data`
+3. Copy the compiled .dat files from modpack to `PATH/data`
-4. Download the content packs to `$PATH/data` and make sure they're available on your map download server
+4. Download the content packs to `PATH/data` and make sure they're available on your map download server

-To update, run this from a terminal in the modpack folder: `./update.sh`
-Once this finishes, repeat previous usage steps
+To update your server, repeat the above steps, but skip step 4 unless the packages available are newer than the ones you have